 California Leadership Academy for the Public's Health (CaLAPH)

-CaLAPH's goal is to develop a cadre of current and emerging leaders that work across sectors/disciplines to advance health equity in California through transformational leadership.
-Funded by The California Endowment, CaLAPH works with fellows to plan, develop and/or implement policy and systems change and to expand and develop partnerships and networks among participants, alumni, teams, communities and stakeholders.
-The California teams deepen their leadership practice as they work together on an applied health leadership project to address social determinants of health and work toward health in all policies in their community.
+Similar to our national academy, this program develops cadres of current and emerging leaders working across sectors and disciplines to advance health equity in the state of California through transformational leadership.
+Funded by The California Endowment, CaLAPH works with participants to plan, develop and/or implement policy and systems change, and to expand and develop partnerships and networks among participants, alumni, teams, communities and stakeholders.
+The California teams deepen their leadership practice as they work together on an Applied Health Leadership Project to address social determinants of health and work toward Health in All Policies in their community.
 The 2018 CaLAPH cohort will be the fourth.
 Learn more about CaLAPH here.

 CDC NLACHI Curriculum and Program Development